Can We Predict Performance of Large Models across Vision-Language Tasks?: Modeling LVLM Performance

 Let $\bsR$ be an $M \times N$ matrix representing model performance scores on datasets, where $M$ is the number of models and $N$ is the number of datasets.
-For simplicity, we initially assume a single performance metric, though in reality, benchmarks often employ multiple metrics.
-In such cases, $\bsR$ becomes an $M \times N \times S$ tensor, where $S$ represents the total number of metrics.
-We will address this more complex scenario in the following sections.
+For simplicity, we initially assume a single performance metric.
+In reality, benchmarks often employ multiple metrics, so $\bsR$ becomes an $M \times N \times S$ tensor, where $S$ represents the total number of metrics.
+We will extend our framework to this in \secref{sec:multiple_metrics}.

 In practice, only a subset of the elements in $\bsR$ are observed, meaning we evaluate only a portion of the model-dataset pairs and aim to estimate the remaining performance scores.
 Specifically, we define a matrix $\bsO \in \{0,1\}^{M \times N}$, where $O_{mn} = 1$ if $R_{mn}$ is observed, and $0$ otherwise.